inesalves44/push-swap/README.md

 #### For 5 numbers

-For this one the main operation is sending the two smaller numbers to stackb, and then using the sort3 algorithm to sort A. Then swap b if necessary and use pa to transfer to stacka.
+For this one the main operation is sending the two smaller numbers to stack B, and then using the sort3 algorithm to sort A. Then swap b if necessary and use pa to transfer to stack A.

 ### Larger stack